ethanuppal/graphics-dev/README.md

 # graphics-dev

-This project depends on SDL2.
+This project depends on SDL2 and `gettimeofday`.

 ## Usage